-Sustainable stormwater management practices are critical for any environmentally conscious landscape design.
+Sustainable stormwater management practices and permeable surfaces are critical for any environmentally conscious landscape design.

 But can sustainable stormwater management be complementary to your overall landscape design and still be aesthetically pleasing?

 When a landscape design proposal mentions “stormwater management”, it usually conjures up images of large gray concrete culverts used to divert surface runoff.